MMV-Lab/mmv_h4cells/README.md

 ### Get started

 To get started, an instance segmentation must be loaded.
 This can be done simply via drag & drop.
 A raw image of the original data is optional, but certainly helps when deciding whether to include or exclude.
 Once the layers have been loaded into napari, the plugin can be started.
 If you have only interrupted the evaluation and exported the previous results, you can now import them again (the segmentation must be reloaded into napari).

 ### Analysis

 The analysis can be started by clicking on the "Start analysis" button.
 The next instance ID to be evaluated is shown next to "Start analysis at".
-To change the ROI to be evaluated, a different ID can be entered there and the plugin will center on this within the next 2 decisions.
-Each decision can be made using the include/exclude button.
-Each decision can be made using the include/exclude button.
-Each decision can be made using the Include/Exclude button.
+To change the region of interest to be evaluated, a different ID can be entered there and the plugin will center on this within the next 2 decisions.
+Decisions are made by clicking the Include/Exclude button.
 If an instance is not completely recognized correctly, you can use the paint function of napari to correct this manually and then include the instance as usual using the button.
 The undo function can be used to undo the last decision and the "Draw own cell" button allows you to add unrecognized cells manually.
 This must be done cell by cell and confirmed each time using the button.
 The plugin does not allow other existing instances to be painted over.
 If this happens by mistake, a notification is displayed and users must correct this manually.

 When an instance is included, the respective instance is written to a segmentation layer, which can be exported using the export function.
 In addition, the ID, the size and the centroid are exported as a .csv file.

-show included, show excluded, show remaining, visible, hotkeys, tooltips, resolution, no layer adjustments
+For a better overview, the included/excluded/remaining instances can be viewed using the buttons at the bottom.
+For more information, see the "Don'ts" section.
+Additionally, the microscopic resolution can be specified as an option.

+### Hotkeys

+- `j` - Include
+- `f` - Exclude
+- `v` - Change visibility of all label layers for better inspection

+### Don'ts

+This is a tool for analyzing cells.
+However, we do not catch every possible error and in order for the tool to run stable, it is important to avoid some operations:

+- Do not create new layers during the analysis.
+- If you view certain instances via the "Show Included"/"Show Excluded"/"Show Remaining" button, it is important to first undo the action performed via the same button before performing any further action.
+Anything else, for example "Show Remaining" and directly "Show Included" without first undoing "Show Remaining" via the button, will not work.

 ## Contributing